4.152 Student Affairs & Enrollment Management

 Every natural person, firm, co-partnership, association, or corporation.

-Every person who drives or is in actual physical control of vehicle.
+Every person who drives or is in actual physical control of a vehicle.

 - Police Officer